stutxo/connect4xyz/README.md

 Anyone is free to host this game themselves, but please dont cheat! :D I am deploying to github pages via the docs folder in this repo.

+## Why?

+web3 games are bullshit centralised facades.

+At least with this game you can play it with zero need to trust a single server, and as long as a nostr relay exists somewhere on the internet, this game will continue to work.

+Ofc you have to be honest yourself but this is only really meant for playing with friends, you can cheat at connect4 in real life but it would be a bit weird. :D

 ## Nostr Events Used

 Clients connect to relays and check for notes with the tag `connect4.xyz game_id = {}` where game_id is the id of the game, which is randomly generated and added to the URL.